 Cades Cove Loop by Bike

-On Wednesday and Saturday mornings, the eleven-mile Cades Cove Loop Road is closed to vehicles until 10:00 a.m.
+On Wednesday and Saturday mornings from May through late September, the eleven-mile Cades Cove Loop Road is closed to vehicles until 10:00 a.m.
 Don’t miss the opportunity to rent a bike and tour this scenic area without the nuisance of heavy car traffic!

 On the Saturday we were due to drive home from vacation, we woke up a few minutes before 5:00 a.m.
 I was comfortable – the room was pleasantly cool, the bed was soft and I felt relaxed and still pretty sleepy.
 Adam rolled over and asked me ‘So… are we going or not?’
 The issue at hand was whether we should sleep in, have a leisurely breakfast and then drive home or if we should get up, grab something quick to eat and make the hour long drive into Cades Cove to rent bikes and ride the eleven-mile scenic loop on one of the mornings it’s closed to vehicle traffic.
 My inner dialogue went something like this…

 ‘Stay in bed, Christine!
 You can go to Pancake Pantry again!
 You love crepes!’

 ‘Nooo… this is your last day in the Smokies – you must pack in more fun activities.’

 ‘If you go biking, you’ll have to ride in the car for almost seven hours all sweaty and dirty.
 You can come back to the Smokies another year and ride the loop then.’